 “We wanted them to see how valuable our computer vision technology could be and highlight how the two of us could collaborate.
 But instead of going through the usual channels or sending a typical outbound email, we thought it would be smarter to go down a more personalized path.
 So we built a creative team of editors, writers, illustrators, and letterers who spent months making a comic book called T-Man and Gums.”

-This ABM target followed through and it’s safe to say the tactic worked and definitely had caught the former CEO.
-T-Mobile’s CEO at the time, John Legere, must have had a positive reception, The blog noting that he even announced his approval on his verified Twitter.
+This ABM target followed through, and it’s safe to say the tactic worked and caught the former CEO.
+T-Mobile’s CEO at the time, John Legere, must have had a positive reception; the blog noted that he even announced his approval on his verified Twitter.

-In just days after GumGum employed their targeted campaign, they met with T-Mobile.
-The ABM tactic was definitely a high risk, but it sparked a meaningful conversation that led to snaring the Big Fish that T-Mobile is as a client.
+Just days after GumGum employed their targeted campaign, they met with T-Mobile.
+The ABM tactic was definitely a high risk, but it sparked a meaningful conversation that led to snaring the big fish that T-Mobile is as a client.

 Are You Ready To Branch Into ABM?
 Start Here!

-- Who is your target audience: Do you know your target?
+- Who is your target audience?
+Do you know your target?
 Does your target audience know who you are?
-Are you start building your accounts list from scratch?
+Have you started building your accounts list from scratch?
 Do you already have data collected to use?
-If your target accounts don’t know who you are yet, it’s best to reach out to them instead of waiting for them to contact you.
+If your target accounts don’t know who you are yet, it’s best to contact them instead of waiting for them to contact you.

-- You will need to focus on Content Creation: Your goal is going to be to convert carefully selected accounts with their specific needs.
+- You will need to focus on content creation.
+Your goal will be to convert carefully selected accounts to their specific needs.
 This means your content should propel high conversion rates.
 You will need to assemble a team that can get that done.

-- Are your Sales and marketing teams assembled for alignment? : Get everyone on the same page.
-It would be best to sit down with your marketing and sales teams to discuss your goals and what steps you will need to accomplish those goals.
-It may put off potential customers if one person from your team says one thing to a prospect and someone else says something which contradicts the strategy.
+- Are your sales and marketing teams assembled for alignment?
+Get everyone on the same page.
+It would be best to sit down with your marketing and sales teams to discuss your goals and what steps you will need to accomplish them.
+It may put off potential customers if one person from your team says one thing to a prospect and someone else says something that contradicts the strategy.

-- Are you ready and willing to Invest? : Account-Based marketing requires a more comprehensive approach compared to other marketing methods.
-You find your target accounts, research, create accurate representative profiles, create content tailored specifically to their needs, devise an outreach strategy on marketing channels, and manage their engagements.
+- Are you ready and willing to invest?
+Account-based marketing requires a more comprehensive approach compared to other marketing methods.
+You find your target accounts, research, create accurate representative profiles, create content tailored to their needs, devise an outreach strategy on marketing channels, and manage their engagements.

 [BONUS] 6 Easy Steps To Implement ABM In Your Team

-How does account-based marketing work exactly, or how can you make it work for you and your team?
+How does account-based marketing work, or how can you make it work for you and your team?
 There are a few necessary steps you can explore to implement the terms in account-based marketing.

 1. Identify and define your strategic target accounts

-While most marketers are already used to defining personas and people, account-based marketing isn’t about distinguishing between each individual, so much as proper ABM management is about marketing to an entire organization or target stakeholders on an account.
-This is a critical distinction, and it will be what you need to keep in mind if you want to start on the right foot.
+While most marketers are already used to defining personas and people, account-based marketing isn’t about distinguishing between each individual so much as proper ABM management is about marketing to an entire organization or target stakeholders on an account.
+This is a critical distinction, and it will be what you must keep in mind if you want to start on the right foot.

-Basically, you want to look for the accounts that are yielding your business the highest long-term profits.
-It is precisely those types of accounts that you will want to really zero in on.
+You want to look for the accounts yielding your business the highest long-term profits.
+It is precisely those types of accounts that you will want to zero in on.

 You will also want to spread some focus on your prospect’s overall turnover and on any of the account’s more negative points that your product or service can and will want to address and presumably improve upon.

 This process will likely consist of qualitative and quantitative research.
-This research consisting of moves like maybe partnering up with the strategy leaders and customer-based employees.
+This research consists of partnering up with the strategy leaders and customer-based employees.
 These very employees will be the ones who interact with the consumer.
 Your sales and customer success teams will be able to learn from their experiences while also working with the data you have to support these assumptions.

-The information you can gather from both the employees who work on the front-line on prospects and customers is absolutely precious during this process.
-It will be these people who know your leads and customers better than you.
-Having the data to back it up will only ensure you’re heading in the right direction.
+The information you can gather from both the employees who work on the front line on prospects and customers is precious during this process.
+These people will know your leads and customers better than you.
+Having the data to back it up will ensure you’re heading in the right direction.

 2. Put on your ‘thinking caps’ and find your target accounts

-Next, it’s time to go hunting with some strategic thinkers within your sales team.
-Once you understand the broader makeup of the organizations you’re pursuing, you will need to find those that match.
+Next, it’s time to hunt with strategic thinkers within your sales team.
+Once you understand the broader makeup of the organizations you’re pursuing, you must find those that match.
 You then can dig in even deeper to determine who the key stakeholders of that organization are.

 You can actively search for your target businesses based on the profile you built in the first implementation step.
 Check your information and databases for the companies that have already connected with you.

-Once you’ve identified some ideal targets, you will move forward into learning more about how decisions are made at these target organizations.
-Determining who the decision-makers are and more about how these decisions are made are the key components for this step.
+Once you’ve identified some ideal targets, you will learn more about how decisions are made at these target organizations.
+Determining who the decision-makers are and more about how these decisions are made are the key components of this step.

-With account-based marketing, you are in a place where knowledge really is power.
-Put your investigation glasses on and learn about these organizations’ intricate build and start to strategize on how you can influence the stakeholders at each.
+With account-based marketing, you are in a place where knowledge is power.
+Put your investigation glasses on, learn about these organizations’ intricate build, and start strategizing how you can influence each stakeholder.

-Don’t forget, though, that it’s important that you also look at your current customers.
-They already like you, and they’re much more comfortable to convert than businesses who don’t quite know who you are yet.
+Don’t forget, though, that it’s vital that you also look at your current customers.
+They already like you and are much more comfortable converting than businesses who don’t quite know who you are yet.

 3. Get personal and get social by identifying with your key contacts